 Removal from the Hodge and other lender panels: Why they do it and how to get reinstated

-• Hodge may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.
+• Hodge may terminate membership of its conveyancing panel where a firm provides false answers in its application form or in relation to any future requests for information.

-• Failure to reapply to remain on the Hodge convincing panel
+• Your law firm fails to meet the criteria to remain on the Hodge conveyancing panel

 • Breaches of Hodge conveyancing panel requirements

-• Is there a fee to be reinstated onto the Hodge conveyancing panel?
+• Is there a charge to be reinstated onto the Hodge conveyancing panel?

-• Can we act for Hodge while the application for reinstatement on the Hodge panel is being processed?
-How do I discover if our reinstatement application to the Hodge panel is approved?
+• Can this firm act for Hodge while the appeal for reinstatement on the Hodge panel is being processed?
+How do I find out if our reinstatement appeal to the Hodge panel is accepted?

 Top Tip: The best way to avoid the hassle of seeking Hodge panel reinstatement is to ensure that your firm is not removed off of the Hodge conveyancing panel in the first place.